In Australia about 45,000* tonnes of expanded polystyrene (EPS) is created and consumed each year.

 No peanut shaped loose foam packaging

 Household quantities of polystyrene can be dropped off for recycling at the locations below.
-We recommend you contact the facilities prior to drop off to check addresses or other details have not changed.
+We recommend you contact the facilities prior to drop off to check addresses, opening hours or if fees apply.
 (The Boroondara and Moonee Valley centres only accept polystyrene from their council residents).

 78 Bolinda Road, Campbellfield